s2e-lab/SecurityEval/README.md

 ## Update
 We updated the dataset with a new version.
 It addresses the following issues:
 1. Typos in the prompt.
-2. Remove the prompt that deliberately ask to generate vulnerable code.
+2. Remove the prompt that deliberately asks to generate vulnerable code.

 We have now 121 prompts for 69 CWEs in this [version](https://github.com/s2e-lab/SecurityEval/releases/tag/v2.1).
 We **did not** change the old result and evaluation for models.
 The new dataset is available in the [dataset.jsonl](dataset.jsonl) file.